MLev98/CISC4900_SP21/README.md

 ## Live Hosted

-To view the live hosted version of this code click on [this](https://cisc4900.herokuapp.com/) link.
+To view the live hosted version of this repository click on [this](https://cisc4900.herokuapp.com/) link.

 ## Local Installation Guide

 1. To run the application locally, you will need to download the source code & install **XAMPP Control Panel** using [this](https://www.apachefriends.org/download.html) link.

-2. You will then need to copy the **CISC4900_SP21** folder into the relative path:
+2. You will then need to copy the **CISC4900_SP21** folder into the path:

 ```
 C:\xampp\htdocs